jupyterlite/sphinx-demo/README.md

 - How-to guides: https://jupyterlite.readthedocs.io/en/stable/howto/index.html
 - Reference: https://jupyterlite.readthedocs.io/en/stable/reference/index.html

-A similar demo for deploying JupyterLite as a standalone deployment exists at https://github.com/jupyterlite/demo, which provides the Pyodide kernel (`jupyterlite-pyodide-kernel`), the JavaScript kernel (`jupyterlite-javascript-kernel`), and the p5 kernel (`jupyterlite-p5-kernel`).
-For a deployment that uses the Xeus kernel (`jupyterlite-xeus`), check out https://github.com/jupyterlite/xeus-lite-demo.

 For information on how to select and configure a kernel, please refer to the ["Adding kernels" section in the JupyterLite documentation](https://jupyterlite.readthedocs.io/en/stable/howto/configure/kernels.html#choosing-a-kernel).